Harshitjasty/home-workout-pose-analysis/README.md

 ## Dataset

-Due to the lack of videos or dataset online that recorded human doing exercises both in a proper or improper way, the majority of self-collected videos were either recorded by myself, my friends or my family.
-The majority of the collected videos were removed due to privacy purpose.
+Due to the limited availability of publicly accessible datasets containing exercise videos that capture both correct and incorrect human movements, most of the data used in this project was self-collected.
+These videos were recorded by the author, as well as by friends and family members.
+However, a significant portion of this data was later removed to address privacy concerns.

-With an exercise such as Plank, as there is not much movement during the exercise, I’m able to find a dataset from an open database from [Kaggle](https://www.kaggle.com/datasets/niharika41298/yoga-poses-dataset).
-The found dataset is about many yoga poses but the very well-known ones are the downward dog pose, goddess pose, tree pose, plank pose and the warrior pose.
-The dataset contains 5 folders for 5 poses, each folder contains images of people correctly doing the correspond pose.
+For exercises such as the plank, which involve minimal movement, an existing dataset was identified from an open-source repository on Kaggle.
+This dataset primarily consists of various yoga poses, including downward dog, goddess, tree, plank, and warrior poses.
+It is organized into five folders, each containing images of individuals correctly performing the corresponding pose.

-For the purpose of this thesis, only the folder contains the images of people properly doing plank is chosen.
-There are 266 image files in that folder, I handpicked all the images that represent a basic plank and discard the reset.
-In conclusion, there are 30 images which are arranged to the proper form class for basic plank.
+For the scope of this work, only the folder containing plank pose images was utilized.
+The folder originally contained 266 images, from which only those representing a standard basic plank posture were manually selected, while the remaining images were discarded.
+As a result, a final set of 30 images was curated and labeled as the proper-form class for the basic plank exercise.

 ## Getting Started